Ronak50/sms-spam-classifier/README.md

-# email-spam-classifier
+# sms-spam-classifier
-Email Spam has become a major problem nowadays, with Rapid growth of internet users, Email spams is also increasing.
+SMS Spam has become a major problem nowadays, with Rapid growth of internet users, sms spams is also increasing.
 People are using them for illegal and unethical conducts, phishing and fraud.
 Sending malicious link through spam emails which can harm our system and can also seek in into